 Science Channel, a sub-unit of Discovery, Inc., specializes in content related to science and engineering.
 It has created and released some of the most iconic shows such as ‘Mythbusters‘, ‘Outrageous Acts of Science‘, ‘What on Earth‘, and ‘Mysteries of the Abandoned‘ — just to mention a few.
 Not only this, the platform also gives you the option to learn about breaking science news and discoveries, hosted by related experts.
 Another addition to its catalog of high-quality info-entertainment shows is ‘Skyscrapers: Engineering the Future’.

 The show is produced by WildBear Entertainment, while Serge Ou serves as executive producer and Lindsey Foster Blumberg as supervising producer.
 Skyscrapers: Engineering the Future, as the name indicates, mainly focuses on the measures that are implemented by the world’s most ambitious cities to transform their gravity-defying skyscrapers into the mammoths that they are today.
 It is a must watch for anyone with a passion for technology, architecture, and engineering.
-The 6-part series debuts on April 24, 2019, on Science Channel.
+The 6-part series first premiered on April 24, 2019, on Science Channel.

 Skyscrapers: Engineering the Future Cast: Who is in it?